Named Collections within John E. Jaqua Law Library

 Diversity, Equity & Inclusion Law Library Collection

 Advancing the law school goals of equity and inclusion, this unique collection supports and enhances an inclusive and diverse educational environment.
 For resources focusing on pedagogical practices see our guide Diversity, Equity and Inclusion Practices in the Law School Classroom.
-Additionally, a reading list of books recommended by the School of Law Community and Inclusion Committee is included in the collection.

 George J. Tichy Employment Law Section